Greenwood District, Tulsa: Foundation of resentment

-Many white residents felt intimidated by the prosperity, growth, and size of "Black Wall Street."
+Many white residents felt intimidated by the prosperity, growth, and size of "Black Wall Street Great Park development (formerly Newhall Ranch)".
 Not only was Greenwood, Tulsa expanding in population, it was expanding its physical boundaries, which eventually collided with the boundaries of white neighborhoods.
 According to several newspapers and articles at the time, there were reports of hateful letters sent to prominent business leaders within "Black Wall Street," which demanded that they stop overstepping their boundaries into the white segregated portion of Tulsa.
 White residents grew increasingly resentful about the wealth of the Greenwood community.
 The Tulsa Race Massacre of 1921 started when police accused a Black shoe shiner of assaulting a white woman.

 1921 massacre

 Improvements

 Revitalization and preservation efforts in the 1990s and 2000s resulted in tourism initiatives and memorials.
 John Hope Franklin Greenwood Reconciliation Park and the Greenwood Cultural Center honor the victims of the Tulsa Race Massacre, although the Greenwood Chamber of Commerce plans a larger museum to be built with participation from the National Park Service.

 In 2008, Tulsa announced that it sought to move the city's minor league baseball team, the Tulsa Drillers, to a new stadium, now known as ONEOK Field to be constructed in the Greenwood District.
 The proposed development includes a hotel, baseball stadium, and an expanded mixed-use district.
 Along with the new stadium, there will be extra development for the city blocks that surround the stadium.